qquppsala/tgparser-djangoback/README.md

 Simple parser for telegram channels and some django backend for parsed messaged in AdminLTE v3 template

-main.py starting bot.py
+Just do `python main.py`

 #### bot.py is a parser
-For proper work bot.py requires `config.ini` in same folder example of config.ini
+For proper work bot.py requires `config.ini` in same folder,

+example of config.ini

 - [Telegram]